Edric-cui/Portfolio1/_posts/2020-01-01-Microsoft Fabric.md

 Components and patterns

-### Main navigation
+- Main navigation

-Redefined responsive and reflow behavior
+  - Redefined responsive and reflow behavior

-### Notification system
+- Notification system

-Feedback and engagement
+  - Feedback and engagement

-### Contextual menu
+- Contextual menu

-Created a guideline for catagorizing menu options
+  - Created a guideline for catagorizing menu options

-Added variations for selection and multi-selection
+  - Added variations for selection and multi-selection

-### Monitoring hub
+- Monitoring hub

-### Settings
+- Settings

-### Filters
+- Filters

 ## Accessibility and responsive design examples

 ## Success measurement example
-Qualitative
+- Qualitative
-How do I interview with customer
+  - interview with customer

-Quantitative
+- Quantitative
-Telemetry
+  - Telemetry

-## How does AI (ChatGPT) become as part of my daily work
+## How does AI (ChatGPT) become part of my daily work
+- AI helps me generate content for user interfaces, such as text labels, buttons, menus, etc.
+- AI also helps me evaluate the usability and accessibility of my designs, by comparing against design practices from a variety of similar products
+- AI also helps me making some small design decisions by searching through matrure design guidelines and standards, so that I don't need to look them up like in a dictionary